junbao-q/MAPAGFormer/README.md

 For installation of the project dependencies, please run: pip install -r requirements.txt
 # Dataset
-Human3.6M：data/motion3d.
+  ## Human3.6M：data/motion3d.
-Slice the motion clips by running the following python code in directory:data/preprocess For MAPAGFormer-Base and MotionAGFormer-Large: python h36m.py  --n-frames 243
-For MAPAGFormer-Small:python h36m.py --n-frames 81
+Slice the motion clips by running the following python code in directory:data/preprocess For MAPAGFormer-Base and MotionAGFormer-Large:python h36m.py  --n-frames 243 For MAPAGFormer-Small:python h36m.py --n-frames 81
 For MAPAGFormer-XSmall:python h36m.py --n-frames 27
-MPI-INF-3DHP:motion3d.
+  ## MPI-INF-3DHP:motion3d.
 # Training
 After dataset preparation, you can train the model as follows:
+  ## Human3.6M:
-Human3.6M:You can train Human3.6M with the following command: python train.py --config <PATH-TO-CONFIG>
+  You can train Human3.6M with the following command: python train.py --config <PATH-TO-CONFIG>
+  ## MPI-INF-3DHP:
-MPI-INF-3DHP:You can train MPI-INF-3DHP with the following command:python train_3dhp.py --config <PATH-TO-CONFIG>
+  You can train MPI-INF-3DHP with the following command: python train_3dhp.py --config <PATH-TO-CONFIG>